jpmml/r2pmml/README.md

 R package for converting R models to PMML

 This package complements the standard [`pmml` package] (http://cran.r-project.org/web/packages/pmml/).
+You should definitely give it a try for the following reasons:

-This package can convert several model types that the standard `pmml` package cannot convert.
-The conversion is handled by the [JPMML-Converter] (https://github.com/jpmml/jpmml-converter) library, which delivers unmatched speed and memory efficiency.
-For example, this package can convert a typical `randomForest` model to a PMML file in a few seconds time, whereas the standard `pmml` package requires several hours to do the same.
+* It supports several model types (eg. `gbm`, `train`) that are not supported by the standard `pmml` package.
+* It is extremely fast and memory efficient.
+For example, it can convert a typical `randomForest` model to a PMML file in a few seconds time, whereas the standard `pmml` package requires several hours to do the same.

+The conversion is handled by the [JPMML-Converter] (https://github.com/jpmml/jpmml-converter) library.

 # IMPORTANT #